 It is the intentional of this program to help individuals remain living in their homes and communities by providing care services in those environment instead of requiring individuals to move into a nursing home residence.
 As mentioned previously, consumers are able to select their own personal care providers, certain family members are among those who are eligible to be paid caregivers.
 Parents and spouses cannot be hired however the adult children (of aging parents) can become paid caregivers provided they are not also the legal guardian of the parent.

 To be eligible for the MaineCare CDAS program, participants must be at least 18 years of age and have a permanent and verifiable disability that limits their ability to care for themselves and manage their activities of daily living.
 Individuals cannot reside in a hospital, nursing home, intermediate care facility or other private, non-medical, residential care facility.
 They also cannot concurrently be receiving care services from other MaineCare programs in which personal care is offered.
 Finally, they must be financially eligible for MaineCare which consider the applicant's income, assets and asset transfers.

-For Single Applicants - the 2014 income limit is $2,130 / month and the countable assets limit is $10,000.
+For Single Applicants - the 2014 income limit is $2,163 / month and the countable assets limit is $10,000.

-For Married Applicants - the combined monthly income limit is $4,260 and the asset limit is $15,000.
+For Married Applicants - the combined monthly income limit is $4,326 and the asset limit is $15,000.

-For Married Couples with One Applicant - the applicant can have income of $2,130 / month and assets valued at $10,000.
-The non-applicant can have up to $2,898 in monthly income and $115,920 in assets.
+For Married Couples with One Applicant - the applicant can have income of $2,163 / month and assets valued at $10,000.
+The non-applicant can have up to $2,931 in monthly income and $117,240 in assets.

 Maine residents who are unable to pay for the care they require may still qualify by way of the Medically Needy program or by working with a MaineCare planner to re-structure their financial assets so they become compliant.
 Learn more.

 The exact services provided under the CDAS program are specific to the participating individual and are determined during enrollment in the program.
 They are and re-assessed periodically to ensure their needs are continuing to be met.
 Participants can receive Personal Care Services (PCS) up to a maximum of 28 hours / week.
 PCS can include any or all of the following: